yiyefyy/ay2324s1-course-assessment-g25/matching-service/README.md

 ## Setup

+### Work Directory

+Run `cd matching-service` to the matching-service directory.

 ### Install dependencies

-Run `npm ci` to install all dependencies specified in `package.json`.
+Run `npm install` to install all dependencies specified in `package.json`.

+Run `npm ci` to make sure Continuous Integration.

 ### Start the server